Venerons/quantum/README.md

 # Quantum

 Quantum is a suite of JavaScript libraries.
+See [Documentation](DOCUMENTATION.md).

 ## Licensing